 back

-A KVM dirty-ring OOB that the allocator quietly defuses
+A KVM dirty-ring OOB

 A u64 wraparound in KVM's dirty-ring bounds check lets a userspace VMM drive an out-of-bounds index into the per-memslot reverse-map array.
 The rmap array lives in vmalloc address space, so the access lands inside the preceding guard page and faults before any value is loaded.
 The result is a deterministic host-kernel DoS.
 This writeup walks the bounds check, the wraparound, and why the vmalloc guard page closes the door cleanly enough that nothing downstream is reachable.

 Verified on Linux v6.13.7 and v7.0.6.
 Target: virt/kvm/dirty_ring.c and arch/x86/kvm/mmu/mmu.c.
 Patched upstream on 2026-05-12 as commit 577a8d3bae05 ("KVM: Reject wrapped offset in kvm_reset_dirty_gfn()"), Cc: stable@vger.kernel.org.
-Fixes fb04a1eddb1a ("KVM: X86: Implement ring-based dirty memory tracking") — the original 5.10 introduction of the dirty ring.
+Fixes fb04a1eddb1a ("KVM: X86: Implement ring-based dirty memory tracking"), the original 5.10 dirty-ring patch.

-Setup — the dirty ring is shared writable
+Setup: the dirty ring is shared writable

-KVM's dirty-ring tracking is the mechanism the host uses to tell the VMM which guest pages were dirtied since the last sync.
+KVM's dirty-ring tracking tells the VMM which guest pages were dirtied since the last sync.
 Each ring entry is a struct kvm_dirty_gfn with three fields: flags, slot, and offset.
-The ring pages are mmap'd by the VMM with PROT_READ | PROT_WRITE — intentionally, because the VMM needs to ack entries by writing flags. kvm_vcpu_mmap() at kvm_main.c:3982 does not strip VM_WRITE for dirty-ring pages, and nothing else policies which fields the VMM is allowed to scribble on.
+The VMM maps ring pages with PROT_READ | PROT_WRITE so it can ack entries by writing flags. kvm_vcpu_mmap() at kvm_main.c:3982 leaves VM_WRITE intact for dirty-ring pages.
+No later policy limits which fields the VMM can write.

 // virt/kvm/dirty_ring.c:125-126 -- kvm_dirty_ring_reset